Jack Gibson (rugby league): Accolades

 Gibson's esteem in Australian rugby league remained strong throughout his life.
 Up until he was incapacitated, past players, coaches and journalists still telephoned him for advice or a quote, even though he hadn't been actively involved in game for some time.

 In 1988 Gibson was awarded the Medal of the Order of Australia "for service to rugby league as a coach".
 In 2000 he was awarded the Australian Sports Medal for being a five-time premiership winning coach.

 On 17 April 2008, Gibson was selected as Coach of Australian rugby league's Team of the Century.
 Part of the code's centenary year celebrations in Australia, the elite team is the panel's majority choice for those considered to be the best of all time.

 The Jack Gibson Cup has been contested each season since 2008 by the Sydney Roosters and Parramatta Eels clubs, whom Gibson coached to consecutive premierships in 1974–75 and 1981–83 respectively.
 The Roosters have won all but one of the matches played for the Jack Gibson Cup.

 Personal tragedy

 In 1988 Gibson's eldest son Luke aged 25, who had struggled with schizophrenia, died of a heroin overdose.
 Gibson and his wife Judy became fervent in their support of charities assisting research into schizophrenia and he donated the proceeds of four books he co-wrote with Ian Heads to that cause.

 Illness and death

 Gibson was confined to a Sydney nursing home for two years before his death and required around-the-clock care as his condition deteriorated.

-Gibson died at 6.32pm (AEST) on 9 May 2008, 90 minutes before rugby league's historic Centenary Test Match, after a two-year battle with Alzheimer's disease and dementia.
+Gibson died on 9 May 2008, 90 minutes before rugby league's historic Centenary Test Match, after a two-year battle with Alzheimer's disease and dementia.
 His death was announced during the Centenary test by Peter Sterling on the Nine Network.

 At all rugby league matches that weekend a minute's silence was held for him.